Magic Spells for Intelligence

 "Red in the morning, the sailor's warning; red in the night, the sailor's delight."
 "Divide and conquer."
 "To err is human, to forgive is divine." [...]
 Fixed, often rhythmically balanced, expressions of this sort and of other sorts can be found occasionally in print, indeed can be 'looked up' in books of sayings, but in oral cultures they are not occasional.
 They are incessant.
 They form the substance of thought itself.
 Thought in any extended form is impossible without them, for it consists in them." - Walter Ong

-So if writing was so crucial for complex reasoning and coming up with new and well-baked ideas, how did pre-literate societies accomplish as much as they did in the absence of writing?
+If writing was so crucial for complex reasoning, how did pre-literate societies accomplish as much as they did without it?
 How did they create lengthy sagas and develop sophisticated navigational systems and clever oral mathematics?
-As we saw earlier, one answer lies in their extensive usage of thinking aids such as sayings and proverbs - what Ong calls "wisdom formulas" - which were “incessantly” used in oral communication.

-These proverbs weren't just memory aids or colorful expressions for oral cultures.
-They were compressed intelligence - building blocks for more complex reasoning.
-In essence, proverbs are memorable shortcuts to frozen intelligence, giving people quick access to the output of higher reasoning without having to derive everything from first principles themselves.
+As we saw, one answer lies in proverbs and sayings - Ong’s “wisdom formulas.”
+These proverbs weren’t just memory aids or colorful expressions.
+They were compressed intelligence: building blocks for reasoning, shortcuts to frozen insight, giving people quick access to the output of higher reasoning without deriving everything from first principles.
+Much of thinking in oral cultures was stringing together these formulas, letting them do the heavy lifting for discourse and action.

 Language as Vectors into Meaning